 Here are the three steps that I follow when I’m having a bad day:

 My favorite thing to do when I’m having a bad day is to write it all down.
 Whether it’s on a napkin or in my journal, whatever it is, I just start writing.
 This helps me release the feelings instead of trying to avoid them by distracting myself.
 The other thing I like to do is go for a run or lift weights.
-Both allow me to release the negative energy.
+Both allow me to release the negative energy and practice self-care.

 If journaling or working out isn’t your thing, listen to a sad song.
 I used to do this a lot when I was going through a difficult time.
 Listening to a sad song would always get me to start crying which was a very cathartic way of releasing the emotions.
 It allowed any weight that I was subconsciously carrying to melt away.

-It doesn’t matter what your go-to is but find a healthy way to sit with your feelings and release them.
-It can be uncomfortable, but it always works.
+It doesn’t matter what your go-to is, but find a healthy way to sit with your feelings and release them.
+While can be uncomfortable, it always works.

 Latest posts by Dhara Naik (see all)